You've had Color Analysis, you're told you can wear Summer colors all year round, but how to begin?

+There's a whole spectrum of color from softest pinks and powder blues through to darkest blue spruce and deepest charcoal gray as well as a few punchier colors.
 There are also less obvious hues: pastel primrose, a deep sensuous green, bright jade, cocoa brown and gorgeous purples.

 What unifies the palette, is a Cool blue undertone with a slight grey tint giving a smokey softness.
+Pinks are rose or mauve tinted, greens are straight from the sea, berry shades are cool, moody and sophisticated.

 Your palette is perhaps the easiest to get to grips with and one of the prettiest ways to wear Summer colors is to wear several tones of one color together.